[LAST UPDATED Jan 10th 2018 - 17:27 UTC]

 For customers running Sophos Intercept X and/or Sophos Device Encryption only (ie without Sophos Anti-Virus), alongside a 3rd party Anti-Virus product.
 Please contact the 3rd party Anti-Virus vendor to check their compatibility with the Microsoft patch and if they have set the required registry key.

 For customers who wish to confirm the Sophos update has been applied please see this article: Kernel memory issue affecting multiple OS: How to confirm you have the Sophos update.

 Sophos Central customers using Controlled Updates will not receive the Sophos update that automatically sets the registry key.
 If you require the Microsoft patch using Windows Update, you can choose to Resume Automatic Updating to receive the Sophos update that sets the registry key, or manually apply the registry key via your own method (eg GPO, Script, Regedit).

-Sophos Enterprise Control (SEC) customers using Fixed Extended subscriptions will not receive the Sophos update that automatically sets the registry key.
+Sophos Enterprise Control (SEC) customers using Fixed Extended subscriptions prior to 10.7.6 will not receive the Sophos update that automatically sets the registry key.
 If you require the Microsoft patch using Windows Update, you can choose to move to a subscription that does contain the update, or manually apply the registry key via your own method (eg GPO, Script, Regedit).